hoyelam/hoyelam/README.md

 ## 👋 Hey there!
 I’m Hoye Lam

 ### 👨🏻‍💻 About Me
 I’m a software developer that is primarily focused on iOS development for now.
-I’ve worked for several companies/startups like Somnox (the world’s first sleep robot) and am writing a [blog](https://hoyelam.com).
+I’m currently working at @DeepLCom, and before at several companies/startups like Somnox (the world’s first sleep robot).
 I’ve also launched a few personal products during my full-time work with the most recent two Thinkdrop 2 and Growrilla.

 - ⚙️ 6+ years of experience in professional software engineering.
 - 📱 5+ years of experience in iOS development.